Peter Diplock, Ph.D. Assistant Vice Provost

 - Official transcripts from all high schools and degree granting regionally accredited colleges and universities previously attended.

-- Completion of the admission application and submission of application fee
+- Completion of the admission application

 Requirements for the Degree Completion Program for Bachelor of General Studies